Oldfarts/Burialmemories_SERVER/readme.md

-MVC Design Patern (using Node.js with Express.js and a PostgreSQL database) This is demo project about the burial memories.
+MVC Design Patern (using Node.js with Express.js and a MySQL database) This is demo project about the burial memories.

 DOWNLOAD PROJECT & INSTALL